Fist of the North Star: Reception and legacy

 Fist of the North Star was one of Weekly Shōnen Jump's most popular titles during the 1980s.
 It is one of the best-selling manga series in history, with over 100 million copies sold worldwide (over 60 million copies in circulation in Japan).
-In a poll conducted by TV Asahi in 2005 where it broadcast a popularity poll based on a nationwide survey, the Fist of the North Star anime series ranked 26th in a list of Top 100 anime TV series.
-In a second poll in 2006 where TV Asahi published a list of Top 100 favorite anime series, it ranked 89th.
-In a celebrity version of the poll, the series ranked 15th.
-In November 2014, readers of Da Vinci magazine voted Fist of the North Star the eighth Weekly Shōnen Jumps greatest manga series of all time.
+In a poll conducted by TV Asahi in 2005 where it broadcast a popularity poll based on a nationwide survey, the Fist of the North Star anime series ranked 26th in a list of the top 100 anime TV series.
+In a second poll in 2006 where TV Asahi published a list of the Top 100 favorite anime series, it ranked 89th.
+In a celebrity version of the poll, the series ranked fifteenth.
+In November 2014, readers of Da Vinci magazine voted Fist of the North Star as the eighth greatest Weekly Shōnen Jump manga series of all time.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Fist of the North Star ranked 22nd.

 Impact

-Fist of the North Star is considered one of the most influential manga series of all time.
+Fist of the North Star is widely regarded as one of the most influential manga series of all time.
 Geek.com called it "an epochal, generation-defining work that introduced madcap ultraviolence to the page and inspired tons of other manga artists".
 Berserk creator Kentaro Miura named Fist of the North Star as the work that had the biggest impact on his own.
 Vinland Saga author Makoto Yukimura was first inspired to become a manga artist after reading the series as a boy.
+The city of Hokuto, Hokkaido, collaborated with the series to commemorate its 40th anniversary in 2023 by hosting exhibitions, events, and selling merchandise.

 It also had an influence on video games.
-Technōs Japan game designer Yoshihisa Kishimoto cited it as an influence on the setting and art style of arcade beat 'em up game Double Dragon (1987), which had a disaster-ridden city inspired by both Mad Max and Fist of the North Star.
-It has also been credited with originating the fatality finishing move concept which later appeared in the Mortal Kombat series of fighting games.
+The name of Famicom Shinken, the irregularly published video game section of Weekly Shōnen Jump from 1985 to 1988, was partly named after Fist of the North Star's Hokuto Shinken.
+Its writer, Yuji Horii, also had the idea to use a video game rating system based on a famous onomatopoeia from the manga.
+Technōs Japan game designer Yoshihisa Kishimoto cited Fist of the North Star as an influence on the setting and art style of the beat 'em up game Double Dragon (1987), which takes place in a disaster-ridden city.
+The manga has also been credited with originating the fatality finishing move concept which later appeared in the Mortal Kombat series of fighting games.

+The 1980s animated adaptation was controversial in France, particularly among those who feared anime in general was corrupting French youth.
+Politician Ségolène Royal was among its most prominent critics, lambasting its alleged recidivist violence in her book Le Ras-le-Bol des Bébés Zappeurs (Fed Up of Baby Channel-Zappers).